 Babs George founded the State Theatre School of Acting in 1993 and has been the Director since its inception.
 She is a professional actress and has been a member of SAG and AEA for 30 years.
 Babs graduated Magna Cum Laude with a BFA in Performance from the University of Utah, and an MFA in Classical Acting from The Shakespeare Theatre’s Academy for Classical Acting at The George Washington Univ.

 Kate Glasheen is an actor, voiceover artist, dialect coach, and voice & speech specialist.
 At Texas State she teaches vocal health and production, verse and scansion, text analysis, the International Phonetic Alphabet (IPA), and dialects.
 Kate earned her MFA in Voice Studies from the Royal Central School of Speech & Drama, University of London.
 Member: SAG/AFTRA, AEA, Voice & Speech Trainer's Association (VASTA), Association for Theatre in Higher Education (ATHE).

 Sheila has been Head of Costume Design/Technology at Texas State University for the past thirty-five years having designed costumes for more than one hundred productions and supervised student designs for as many.
 She has designed regionally for The Dallas Shakespeare Festival, Southern Methodist University, Eastfield College, Texas Playwrights Theatre Company, Live Oak Theatre, Zilker Theatrical Productions, as well as for Texas State University.

-Kaitlin Hopkins is Head of the Musical Theatre program and brings with her over 35 years of experience working internationally, on and off Broadway, regional theatre, film, television, opera and radio.
+Kaitlin Hopkins is the founder of the Musical Theatre program and brings with her over 35 years of experience working internationally, on and off Broadway, regional theatre, film, television, opera and radio.
 Kaitlin has a half dozen cast album credits to her name, originating the roles of “Meredith Parker” in the critically acclaimed Bat Boy-the Musical, for which she received Drama Desk and Ovation award nominations, “Claire” in the cult-hit Bare: a pop opera, “Jeannie” in The Great American Trailer Park Musical and “Diane” in Disney’s On The Record (National Tour).